Sunday, August 27, 2023

 Followers of Jesus and his disciples all through the succeeding generations became the first Christians; but because of their beliefs they were persecuted which forced them to go underground.

-That all changed when Constantine (for whom Constantinople in what is now Turkey was named after) became Roman emperor.
+That all changed when Constantine (for whom Constantinople in what is now in Turkey was named after) became Roman emperor.
 He stopped the persecution of Christians and by 313 AD he endorsed the Edict of Milan allowing for Christians to worship freely.
 Constantine's mother was a Greek Christian who may have had some influence later on the emperor's "conversion".
 There was no evidence of that nor was there proof of the story that the emperor saw an image of the cross in the sky before a crucial battle.

 What is true is that from Constantine's reign emerged The Holy Roman Empire.